 In 1993 she moved to New York and joined the String Trio of New York.
 She also worked with Dolly Parton, Billy Joel and Mary J. Blige, did radio and TV work, and sat in on jam sessions at the Blue Note and other clubs.
 [5] She released two recordings, Regina Carter (1995) and Something for Grace (1997), which were largely ignored by jazz critics and producers.

-In 1998 she played the Newport Jazz Festival and with jazz singer Cassandra Wilson on her tribute tour to Miles Davis, “Travelin’ Miles.”
+In 1998 she played the Newport Jazz Festival and joined jazz singer Cassandra Wilson on her tribute tour to Miles Davis, “Travelin’ Miles.”
 More attention came when she toured and recorded with Wynton Marsalis on his Pulitzer Prize winning opera, Blood on the Fields.

 In 1999 Verve Records released her critically acclaimed album Rhythms of the Heart; Time Magazine named it one of the year’s top 10 records.
+Of her CD, Motor City Moments (2000), Matt Abramovitz wrote on NPR’s website: “... the album is overflowing with talent, spirit, and beauty.”

-A new millennium brings new honors
+2000 -- 2006 A new century brings two prestigious honors

 On December 31, 2001, Regina was the first jazz musician and the first African-American chosen to play the 250-year old Guarneri violin owned by Nicolo Paganini.
 Dubbed “The Cannon” because of its huge sound, the violin is insured for $40 million and is kept in Genoa, Italy, played there only once a year by a virtuoso chosen by a committee.